rsyncOSX/RsyncUIdocs/content/post/Quicktask.md

 +++
 Use RsyncUI for quickly synchronize files to either local or remote storage.
 If synchronizing to a remote storage require setup of [passwordless login](/post/remotelogins/).

+There are two types of quick tasks:

+- `synchronize` - synchronize local files to remote
+- `syncremote` - synchronize remote files to local

+**Caution:** if `syncremote` the localcatalog in the form is the remote data and remotecatalog is the local data where remote data will land when pulled.

 ![](/images/quicktask/quicktask.png)

 After entering data, default is a `--dry-run` task.
 It is adviced to inspect the result before the real run.

 #### Catalog parameters
 - **Local catalog**: required field `/Users/thomas/Documents/`